-For the years ended December 31, 2012, 2011 and 2010, we recognized \$1.8 million, \$1.9 million and \$2.2 million of stock-based compensation expense, respectively.
-As of December 31, 2012, we had an aggregate of \$1.9 million of unrecognized compensation costs for all share-based payment arrangements.
+For the years ended December 31, 2013, 2012 and 2011, we recognized \$3.0 million, \$1.8 million and \$1.9 million of stock-based compensation expense, respectively.
+As of December 31, 2013, we had an aggregate of \$2.9 million of unrecognized compensation costs for all share-based payment arrangements.

 We expect that our planned use of share-based payment arrangements will continue to be a significant expense for us in future periods.
-We have not recognized, and do not expect to recognize in the near future, any significant tax benefit related to employee stock-based compensation expense as a result of the valuation allowance on our net deferred tax assets and net operating loss carryforwards generated in the U.S.
+We have not recognized, and do not expect to recognize in the near future, any significant tax benefit related to employee stock-based compensation expense as a result of the full valuation allowance on our net deferred tax assets and net operating loss carryforwards generated in the U.S.